Unfortunately, depression is often a common companion of chronic health conditions, especially autoimmunity and lupus.

 The Microbiome plays a critical role in determining our health, including your mental health.
 By eating a wide variety of plant foods in our diet and by minimizing stress in our lifestyle, we help create a good foundation for a healthy microbiome.

 And then there’s the ever-spiraling circle of stress and health.
-Many people with autoimmunity deal with emotional stress stemming from their health struggles.
+Many people with autoimmunity and lupus deal with emotional stress stemming from their health struggles.
 This continual stress impacts your health further, both emotionally and physically.

-A certain level of stress is healthy, but it becomes unhealthy when it is chronic.
 When stress doesn’t go away after the threat is gone, those stress hormones that can save your life can also wreak havoc on it.

 Excess cortisol, a hormone caused by stress, can cause further issues.
 Stress management is a powerful tool to help you learn how to deal with the stress in your life and also how to protect your body from the harmful effects of excess stress.

-Lifestyle for Maintaining Immune Balance
+Lifestyle for Maintaining Immune Balance with Lupus

 What CAN You Change?
 As we’ve discussed in the previous sections, creating a healthy lifestyle revolves around identifying and modifying the things we do daily that are sabotaging our health and further perpetuating chronic disease.
+You can read more on this and other topics on our blog page.

 Get plenty of sleep – sleep and naps boost brain health.
 Even mild sleep deprivation can elevate inflammatory markers.
 You need to develop good sleep habits, which means more than just not watching TV in bed.
 Because timing is key when addressing the adrenals, it is important to keep consistent sleep and wake times.
 Timing your exercise can also play an important role in helping your adrenals work more optimally.